DrChainsaw/NaiveNASflux.jl/README.md

 @test loss(pruned_least)(x, y) ≈ loss(original)(x, y) rtol = 1e-5
 ```

-Another toy example where the model has to few layers to train efficiently.
+Another toy example where the model has too few layers to efficiently fit the data.

 Create model and train it just to have something to mutate:
 ```julia